-The age range of the Senior School is 11-18 years with an entry of six forms of twenty-five boys at age 11.
-Additional boys may join the school at 13 + and 16+, dependent upon available spaces.
-There are forty periods per week in the timetable.
+The age range of the Senior School is 11-18 years with an entry of six forms of approximately twenty-five boys at age 11.
+Additional boys may join the school at 13+, dependent upon available spaces.
+There are thirty five periods of 45 minutes per week in the timetable.

 Curriculum for Year 7